NinjaCheetah/libWiiPy/docs/source/titles/extracting-titles.md

 ## Picking the WAD Apart

 Now that we have our WAD loaded, we need to separate it out into its components.
-On top of the parts we already established, a WAD also contains a certificate, checked by IOS during official title installations to ensure that a title was signed by Nintendo, and potentially two more areas called the footer and the CRL.
+On top of the parts we already established, a WAD also contains a certificate chain, which is used by IOS during official title installations to ensure that a title was signed by Nintendo, and potentially two more areas called the footer and the CRL.
 Footers aren't a necessary part of a WAD, and when they do exist, they typically only contain the build timestamp and the machine it was built on.
 CRLs are even less common, and have never actually been found inside any WAD, but we know they exist because of things we've seen that Nintendo would really rather we hadn't.
-Because these three components don't have data we can edit, they're only ever represented as bytes, and do not have their own classes.
+Certificate chains also have a class that we'll cover after the main three components, but the latter two components don't have data we can edit, so they're only ever represented as bytes and do not have their own classes.

 ### The TMD